 As for her skills on the computer, Ming’s professional experience ranges from the agency world to the architectural realm.
 She worked in motion graphics in the Singapore based agency, Multi Media People.
 Then in the US, she exercised her 3D rendering muscles as the Principal Designer at Smash Visual Media, a commercial architecture design firm.

 We’re learning quickly that she’s a total rendering ninja, just what our team of exhibit designers needed.
-Condit’s exhibit, museum and temporary structures businesses have all grown vastly in the past few years and we’ve done all we can to keep up with the demand.
+Condit’s exhibit, museum and event structures businesses have all grown vastly in the past few years and we’ve done all we can to keep up with the demand.
 Having Ming on board will help alleviate production pressure and her greenness in the exhibit industry brings fresh perspective to the creative and functional planning as well.

 As if her professional and athletic virtues didn’t shed light on Ming’s eclectic life and personality enough, she’s also a musician and cook.
 Ming is a composer, plays the piano, ukulele, violin, guitar and drums.
 Ironically however, she’s new to country music.
 At Condit, music plays a big part of daily life, with a genre corresponding to the days of the week.
 “Western Wednesdays” as it’s deemed, gets Ming laughing between words while describing the melancholy ballad style as “whining in different rhythms”.
 In the kitchen she keeps to her roots and is a master home chef of Malay cuisine.
 She’s also an encyclopedia for Denver’s best Asian restaurants.